Pollis22/JIE-Mastery-Tutor-V2/replit.md

 **Parent Session Summary Emails**: Automatic email notifications sent to parents after each tutoring session ends.
 Uses Claude to generate a 2-3 sentence AI summary of what the child learned, includes session statistics (duration, exchanges, subject), and shows the last 6 transcript messages as highlights.
 Emails are sent only for sessions lasting 30+ seconds with 3+ messages.
 Uses the Resend email service with beautifully formatted HTML templates.

+**Daily Digest Emails**: Automated daily summary emails sent to parents at 8:00 PM EST/EDT summarizing ALL tutoring sessions their children had that day.
+Uses node-cron with America/New_York timezone for correct DST handling.
+Groups sessions by student name for families with multiple children, includes AI-generated one-sentence summaries for each session, and supports manual backfill/rerun for any specific date via parameterized SQL queries.
+Located in `server/jobs/daily-digest.ts`.

 ### AI & Learning Engine
 The primary AI model is Claude Sonnet 4 with an enhanced TutorMind system prompt, employing a Modified Adaptive Socratic Method.
 This 3-phase approach balances guided discovery, direct instruction after 2-3 attempts or frustration detection, and understanding checks.
 It prioritizes guiding students to think first but provides answers to prevent frustration.
 The system incorporates frustration prevention by recognizing 8+ signals and switching to direct teaching.
 Five distinct age-specific tutor personalities maintain unique tones while adhering to the Adaptive Socratic core.